-This public use dataset contains variables and frequency distributions associated with 30,964 persons who participated in the MEPS Household Component of the Medical Expenditure Panel Survey in 2007.
+This public use dataset contains variables and frequency distributions associated with 33,066 persons who participated in the MEPS Household Component of the Medical Expenditure Panel Survey in 2008.
 These persons received a positive person-level weight, a family-level weight, or both (some participating persons belonged to families characterized as family-level nonrespondents while some members of participating families were not eligible for a person-level weight).
+Note that persons who will have a positive family weight but not a positive person weight have been placed on this public use file to maintain consistency in terms of file structure with the upcoming public use file with expenditure and income data.
+Those will be the only records without a positive person weight appearing on this file.